 This is a common occurrence due to the fact that most new homes will sell shortly after completion.
 This over representation was found to lack statistical significance during the modeling process.

-Sales Sample Representation of Population Above Grade Living Area
+Sales Sample Representation of Population Above Grade Living Area ample Populatio n

 Sales Sample